PostHog/posthog.com/contents/handbook/communication.md

 ## Introduction

 We're an all-remote company that allows people to work from almost anywhere in the world.
-We hire great people regardless of where they live, but with team members across several countries, it's important for us to practice clear communication in ways that help us stay connected and work more efficiently.
+With team members across several countries, it's important for us to practice clear communication in ways that help us stay connected and work more efficiently.

 To accomplish this, we use **asynchronous communication as a starting point** and stay as open and transparent as we can by communicating through public issues, merge requests and (minimally) Slack.

-We also place an emphasis on ensuring that conclusions of offline conversations are written down.

-When we go **back and forth three times,** we jump on a synchronous video call.

-We communicate respectfully and professionally at all times.

 ## Effective & Responsible Communication Guidelines

 1. **Assume Positive Intent.** Always being with a position of positivity and grace.
-1. **Kindness Matters.** You are looking at a screen, but you are really talking to a person.
-If you wouldn't say it to a person's face, don't send it to them in a text message.
-1. **Express Your Thoughts.** We live in different locations and often have very different perspectives.
+1. **Form An Opinion.** We live in different locations and often have very different perspectives.
 We want to know your thoughts, opinions, and feelings on things.
-1. **Own It.** If you say it or type it, own it.
-If it hurts the company or an individual, even unintentionally, we encourage you to look at things from other points of view and apologize easily.
-1. **Be a Role Model of our Values.**
 1. **Feedback is Essential.** Help everyone up their game, in a direct but constructive way.
-1. **Don't Underestimate a 1:1.** Asynchronous communication (e.g., via text) is helpful and necessary.
-In some cases (e.g., to clarify misunderstandings) it can be much more effective to jump on a Zoom video call.
-1. **Always Adhere to our Anti-Harassment Policy and Code of Conduct.** Everyone should be comfortable in their work environment.

-## Everyone is a Moderator

-If you see something that concerns you in Slack, Issues, Merge Requests, Video, Emails or any other forum, we encourage you to respectfully say something directly to the individual in a 1:1 format.
-If you are not comfortable reaching out to the individual directly, please reach out to your direct manager or People Business Partner to discuss.

 ## External communication